trezor-graveyard/trezor-chrome-extension/README.md

 Caveats
 -------

-On Mac OS X, Windows and Chrome OS, extension should work without any root priviledges.
+On Mac OS X, Windows and Chrome OS, isntalling extension should work without any root privileges.
 Unfortunately, on Linux, you have to put this file

 https://raw.githubusercontent.com/trezor/trezor-common/master/udev/51-trezor-udev.rules

 into  `/lib/udev/rules.d`, as a root.
+Extension then however doesn't run with root privileges (naturally)

 License